dortania/OpenCore-Install-Guide/extras/hardware.md

 # GPU Compatibility

 * [See GPU Buyers Guide](https://khronokernel-3.gitbook.io/catalina-gpu-buyers-guide/) for compatible GPUs.

 # Motherboard Compatibility

 * All AMD and Intel motherboards are supported to a certain extent
-* Z390 and some HEDT systems will need emulated NVRAM
+* 300 series non-Z370 and some HEDT systems will need emulated NVRAM
 * Some Z370 and Z390 boards have AWAC clocks, these are incompatible with macOS and so will need an RTC fix

 # SSD Compatibility